 The discussion of cost of compliance is detailed, including identifying several agricultural management practices developed by the Natural Resources Conservation Service to address irrigation and nutrient management and a range of associated costs.
 The Central Coast Water Board also considered potential costs associated with groundwater quality trend monitoring and reporting, monitoring of on-farm domestic wells and irrigation wells, ranch-level groundwater discharge monitoring, surface receiving water quality trend monitoring and reporting, surface receiving water follow-up monitoring and reporting, and ranch-level surface discharge monitoring and reporting.
 The discussion on the costs of reporting goes into detail on the estimated time and costs dischargers may expect to expend in completing the Annual Compliance Form, Total Nitrogen Applied Report, and Irrigation and Nutrient Management Plan Summary Report.
 A summary of costs to dischargers is provided in Table A.B-18.
 We conclude that the Central Coast Water Board complied with its obligations regarding economic considerations in accordance with Water Code section 13241.

-I. Extensions of TMDL Compliance Dates
+Extensions of TMDL Compliance Dates

 CCKA Petitioners claim that the revision of total maximum daily loads (“TMDLs”) compliance dates in the General WDRs violates State Water Board policy and does not comply with notice requirements for modifying TMDLs.
 CCKA Petitioners also assert that the TMDL compliance date modifications cannot be completed through this permitting action because to do so will violate basic principles of administrative procedure that require fair notice to all TMDL stakeholders.”
-As set forth below, we conclude the Central Coast Water Board acted appropriately for one subset of TMDLs derived from single-permitting actions, but require the Board to take further actions to codify the time schedules for other TMDLs in appropriate orders.
+As set forth below, we conclude the Central Coast Water Board acted appropriately for one subset of TMDLs derived from single-permitting actions, but require the Central Coast Water Board to take further actions to codify any extensions for final compliance schedules that are specified in the basin plan.

-The General WDRs extended the compliance dates for two groups of TMDLs: TMDLs that were adopted exclusively as “single permitting actions” as part of an earlier Central Coast irrigated lands order, and TMDLs that were adopted as basin plan amendments.
-We are not concerned about the process that the Central Coast Water Board used to extend the TMDL compliance dates for the subset of TMDLs that were adopted exclusively as “single regulatory actions,” because there was no quasi-legislative action taken by the Central Coast Water Board for these TMDLs; the General WDRs themselves serve to implement the TMDLs.
+The General WDRs extended the final compliance dates for two groups of TMDLs: TMDLs that were adopted exclusively as “single permitting actions” as part of an earlier Central Coast irrigated lands order, and TMDLs that were adopted as basin plan amendments.
+We are not concerned about the process that the Central Coast Water Board used to extend the TMDL final compliance dates for the subset of TMDLs that were adopted exclusively as “single regulatory actions,” because there was no quasi-legislative action taken by the Central Coast Water Board for these TMDLs; the General WDRs themselves serve to implement the TMDLs.

 The Central Coast Water Board acted improperly, however, in using the General WDRs to extend final compliance dates for TMDLs that were adopted as basin plan amendments.
 As a quasi-legislative enactment, the basin plan is superior to the waste discharge requirements and other quasi-adjudicative orders that implement the basin plan.
 Water Code section 13263 requires that regional board waste discharge requirements “implement any relevant water quality control plans that have been adopted.”
 This requires that waste discharge requirements be consistent with applicable basin plans, not the other way around.
-Therefore, compliance dates for existing TMDLs adopted in basin plans may not be extended through the issuance of waste discharge requirements.
+Therefore, final compliance dates for existing TMDLs adopted in basin plans may not be extended through the issuance of waste discharge requirements.

 In our order reviewing the Los Angeles Regional Water Quality Control Board’s waste discharge requirements for municipal separate storm sewer systems, we indicated that time schedule orders are appropriate “where a final compliance deadline for a state-adopted TMDL has passed and the Permittee believes that additional time to comply with the requirement is necessary.”
 In explaining why it revised the final compliance deadlines for some of its TMDLs adopted as basin plan amendments, the Central Coast Water Board noted that,